splunk/docker-splunk/docs/ADVANCED.md

 Let's dive into the nitty-gritty of how to tweak the setup of your containerized Splunk deployment.
 This section goes over in detail various features and functionality that a traditional Splunk Enterprise solution is capable of.

+Starting in 10.x image versions, license acceptance requires an additional `SPLUNK_GENERAL_TERMS=--accept-sgt-current-at-splunk-com` argument.
+This indicates that users have read and accepted the current/latest version of the Splunk General Terms, available [here](https://www.splunk.com/en_us/legal/splunk-general-terms.html).
+Unless you have jointly executed with Splunk a negotiated version of these General Terms that explicitly supersedes this agreement, by accessing or using Splunk software, you are agreeing to the Splunk General Terms.
+Please read and make sure you agree to the Splunk General Terms before you access or use this software.
+Only after doing so should you include the `--accept-license` and `--accept-sgt-current-at-splunk-com` flags to indicate your acceptance of the Splunk General Terms and launch this software.
+All examples below have been updated with this change.

 ## Navigation

 * [Runtime configuration](#runtime-configuration)